 The Seventh-day Adventist church in this sunny pocket of Southern California was founded in the 1840s.
 The church flourished through the 20th century – and so did its members who view health as central to their faith.

-Today, a community of about 9,000 Adventists in the Loma Linda area are the core of America’s Blue Zone.
+Today, a community of about 9,000 Adventists in the Loma Linda area are the core of America’s blue zone region.
 They live as much as a decade longer than the rest of us, and much of their longevity can be attributed to vegetarianism and regular exercise.
 Plus, Adventists don’t smoke or drink alcohol.

 How can you live like the American longevity all-stars?
 Try these tactics practiced in Loma Linda to live measurably longer.